MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Raygun.io Integration

-_WinShared_ has, by default, integration into [Raygun.io](https://raygun.io/) error reporting system.
-Integration is setup by default to Windows Store and Windows Phone projects (unhandled exception handlers) using `MarkerMetro.Unity.WinIntegration.SharedLogger` class.
+[Raygun.io](https://raygun.io/) can be used for exception logging.
+This is enabled via MarkerMetro.Unity.WinIntegration.ExceptionLogger.
+Integration is disabled by default.

-### To use Raygun.io
+### To enable Raygun.io

+Go straight to 3. if you have an api key provided by the client.

 1. Create a new project on [Raygun.io](https://raygun.io/)
 2. Get **API Key** from the Raygun portal
-3. Replace the **API Key** in `SharedLogger` classes in Windows Store and Windows Phone projects
+3. Replace the **API Key** in /WindowsSolution/Common/CommonMainPage.Initialize() method.
-4. In _Unity_ attach Logger.cs to first object that starts or register from another startup _Unity_ class using `Application.RegisterLogCallback(Logger.HandleException);` - this will allow reporting of _Unity_ errors using Raygun integration
+4. In _Unity_ attach /Assets/Scripts/MarkerMetro/ExceptionLogger.cs to first object that starts, this will allow reporting of _Unity_ errors using Raygun integration
-5. Remove all test crashes (in Windows Store project there's extra menu item on settings chrarm; in Windows Phone project there's AppBar that can be removed all togehter)

 ### To disable Raygun.io

-Repeat for both Windows Store and Windows Phone projects:

-1. In `App.App` (constructor) remove following line: `MarkerMetro.Unity.WinIntegration.SharedLogger.Instance = new RaygunSharedLogger();`
-2. Remove all test crashes (in Windows Store project there's extra menu item on settings chrarm; in Windows Phone project there's AppBar that can be removed all togehter)
-3. If you want, you can remove following classes: `RaygunSharedLogger, WrappedException` and in Unity: `Logger`
+Comment out the line to initialize the ExceptionLogger here: /WindowsSolution/Common/CommonMainPage.Initialize()

-### Test exceptions/crashes
+### Testing exceptions/crashes

-In _WinShared_ project there are 3 locations from which test exceptions are thrown.
-These are to be removed from production code and are there just to prove that application does report exceptions properly:
+In _WinShared_ project there are 3 locations from which test exceptions can be thrown.

-1. **Windows Store** project has extra Settings charm menu item **Crash**
+1. **Windows Store** project has extra Settings charm menu item **Crash** (only for Debug)
-2. **Windows Phone** project has AppBar in the `MainPage.xaml.cs` that should be removed all together
+2. **Windows Phone** project has AppBar to allow crash testing (only for Debug)
-3. **Unity** project has extra button in `UIStart.cs`
+3. **Unity** project has extra button in `UIStart.cs` in FaceFlip.unity test scene

 ## Submission To Store